 - Staying anywhere else in the city and without too much luggage?
 Take the train and/or metro.

-- Arriving late/ in a hurry/ bulky or heavy luggage/ prefer to be dropped right in front of your hotel?
+- Arriving late at night/in a hurry/bulky or heavy luggage/prefer to be dropped right in front of your hotel?
 Take a Taxi.

-Note: All prices and fares mentioned in this post were checked and updated in January 2019.
+All prices and fares mentioned in this post were checked and updated in February 2023.

 More information about Barcelona airport here